When it comes to our day-to-day diets, sometimes it’s best to follow the mantra of “keep it simple.”

 Hey, we hear you.

 We at SnackNation recommend keeping a fruit bar or two at your desk to take care of your afternoon cravings at a moment’s notice.
 Many of the healthy-plant based snacks on our list do require some degree of prep, so an instant option is always nice.
 Also, fruit-only bars serve as a guilt-free, filling alternative to candy bars or sugary snacks with little-to-no nutritional value.
+Easy to grab and go, plant-based bars offer the kinds of quality ingredients that will fuel you through a busy day at work, school, or just out and about.

 4. Dried Fruit